 The Maximum Distributable Amount is a complex concept, and the relevant capital buffers will apply at different dates.
-In addition, the Maximum Distributable Amount may also be triggered if the Group fails to maintain a required leverage ratio buffer (once it becomes applicable as from January 1, 2023) or to meet its capital ratio buffers in addition to its minimum requirement of own funds and eligible liabilities.
+In addition, once the directives amending the CRD IV and the BRRD are implemented into French law, the Maximum Distributable Amount may also be triggered if the Group fails to maintain a required leverage ratio buffer or to meet its capital ratio buffers in addition to its minimum requirement of own funds and eligible liabilities.
 As a result, it is difficult to predict how the Maximum Distributable Amount will impact Holders of the Notes.
 As a result, it is difficult to predict how the Maximum Distributable Amount will impact Holders of the Notes.
-See "Regulatory Capital Ratios", "Risk Factors-Risk Factors Relating to the Notes-The Issuer may cancel all or some of the interest payments at its discretion for any reason or be required to cancel all or some of such interest payments in certain cases." and "Government supervision and regulation of credit institutions in France" for details on the calculation of the MDA.
+See "Regulatory Capital Ratios", "Risk Factors-Risk Factors Relating to the Notes- The Issuer may cancel all or some of the interest payments at its discretion for any reason or be required to cancel all or some of such interest payments in certain cases." and "Government supervision and regulation of credit institutions in France" for details on the calculation of the MDA.